Oily complexion? Here’s how to look after it, according to dermatologists

-When you’re suffering from oily skin, you might naturally gravitate towards a regime that includes harsh scrubs and less moisturising – but halt!
-A dedicated and well-considered skincare routine should help refresh skin and allow your inner shine to take centre stage instead.
+When you’re suffering from oily skin, you might naturally gravitate towards a regime that includes harsh scrubs and is less moisturising – but halt!
+A dedicated and well-considered skincare routine should help refresh your complexion, stop excess sebum building up and allow your inner shine to take centre stage instead.

 Always cleanse morning & night

-Get the oil-free glow with a great exfoliator
+Get an oil-free glow with a great exfoliator

 Make moisturiser your best friend

-Make sure you always rinse your face after you work up a sweat because your pores can get easily clogged and lead to irritation or spots.
-Not washing your make-up brushes regularly can also lead to pore-clogging dirt, so stock on some brush cleansers and take a look at how to clean your brushes properly.
+And always wash your face after you work up a sweat in the hot weather, because your pores can get easily clogged and lead to irritation or spots.
+Not washing your make-up brushes regularly can also lead to pore-clogging dirt, so stock up on some brush cleansers and check out our guide on how to clean your brushes properly to keep them fresh.

-If you’re on the go, you can absorb excess oil and eliminate shine on the spot with a handbag-sized packet of blotting paper.
-To help combat it in the first place, you should avoid applying heavy liquid foundation and choose powder-based products for a lighter finish.
+If you’re on the go, you can absorb excess oil on the skin and help eliminate shine on the spot with a handbag-sized packet of blotting papers or a setting powder.
+To help combat oil in the first place, avoid applying heavy liquid foundation and choose powder-based products for a lighter finish.

-Now the skincare secrets are out, you’ll be well on your way to banishing oily skin in no time.
+Now the skincare secrets are out, you’ll be well on your way to brighter, smoother skin in no time.